CoderKerwin/Visual-VIM-for-UEFI-Shell/README.md

 .EFI executable.

 # Revision history
+### 20190122\1
+* hacked, buildable version for windows with debug.torito
+* but still calls to windows DLLs
+* the EXE breaks execution early
 ### 20181204\1
 * VIM porting stopped due to usage of too many non-Standard C functions that are not available in the Torito C Library, like: